 Tea Exporters are required to register with the Sri Lanka Tea Board.
-For this purpose, they have to fulfill the following requirements:
+For this purpose they have to fulfil the following requirements.

-- Adequate organization (Business Registration Certificate or Certificate of incorporation) - Sufficient Financial Recourses - (At least 01 million Working capital A reference letter from the bank should be submitted) - Adequate Warehousing Facilities for storing of Tea - Duly Completed application form.
-Application forms are available at the Tea Export Division of the Sri Lanka Tea Board.
+- ✤ Adequate organization (Business Registration Certificate or Certificate of incorporation) - Sufficient Financial Recourses

+(At least 01 million Working capital - A reference letter from the bank should be submitted)

+- ✤ Adequate Warehousing Facilities for storing of Tea - Purchasing Source of Tea

+Duly Completed application form.
+Applications forms are available at the Tea Export Division of the Sri Lanka Tea Board.